 The aim of this course is to lay out in detail the design of type assignment systems for (functional) programming languages and focus on the importance of a sound theoretical framework, in order to be able to reason about the properties of a typed program.
 Students will study and compare a variety of systems and languages.

-None; students who have taken Semantics in the second year will have seen the techniques used in the course.
+None; students who have taken Models of Computation in the second year will have seen the techniques used in the course.

 The course sets of with the presentation of the Lambda Calculus, on which most functional languages are based.
 We will introduce the Curry Type Assignment System for this calculus, for which we show that